agtuary/agtuary-frontend-test/README.md

 ## Outcome

 When thinking about the structure of this code, consider the wider application/platform and how many other components/pages are dynamic and change on what they show based on the calculator inputs.
 For this reason, state management is a crucial aspect as it will facilitate how the rest of the application can utilise the users inputs.
+Also consider if you were to keep working on this project in a team of engineers.
+What practices and concepts would you instill in this early prototype to enable it to build out into a fully fledged platform with lots of other features?

 Once done, please either host your code on GitHub/BitBucket/GitLab/other or zip up the folder (without `node_modules`) and send it to one of our team members.